Polymer/old-docs-site/app/2.0/docs/devguide/custom-elements.md

 Polymer does several things at `ready` time:

--   Sets default property values.
--   Allows observers and computed properties to run (as soon as their dependencies are defined).
 -   Creates and attaches the element's shadow DOM tree.
+-   Initializes the data system, propagating intial values to data bindings.
+-   Allows observers and computed properties to run (as soon as any of their dependencies are defined).

 When the superclass `ready` method returns, the element's template has been instantiated and initial property values have been set.
 However, light DOM elements may not have been distributed when